ElderTwig/dwm.vim/Readme.md

 - `C-C` Close the current window if no unsaved changes
 - `C-J` Jumps to next window (clockwise)
 - `C-K` Jumps to previous window (anti-clockwise)
-- `C-Space` Focus the current window, that is, place it in the master pane [M] & stacks all other windows in the stacked pane [S]
+- `C-F` Focus the current window, that is, place it in the master pane [M] & stacks all other windows in the stacked pane [S]

 ### ScreenShot